 Think back to the last time when something in your life devastated, confused and hurt you.
 No matter how hard you tried, you simply couldn’t go through your tough time alone.
 Neither can your friend.
 Most likely, she’s feeling myriad emotions: fear, anger, disappointment, self-hatred, anxiety and confusion.
 These emotions can keep her from thinking clearly.
 This is where you come in.

 Tell your friend that you would like to support her by taking her to a pregnancy resource center where she can receive free confirmation of her pregnancy, along with confidential, non-judgmental counseling regarding her options.
-You can find one in your area by visiting OptionLine.org, or by looking in your local listings under “Abortion Alternatives.”
-Make every effort to accompany your friend rather than just give her the center’s telephone number.
+You can find one in your area by clicking on the links below.
+Make every effort to accompany your friend rather than just give her the contact information.

-Encourage her that the visit will be a chance for her to gather the information she needs to make a good decision, and that the counselors at the center have no financial interest in what she chooses, unlike an abortion clinic.
+Encourage her that the visit will be a chance for her to gather the information she needs to make an informed decision and that the counselors at the clinic have no financial interest in what she chooses, unlike an abortion clinic.

 If she is reluctant to go, remind her again that she’s not alone, and that she doesn’t have to make any decisions right away.
 This way, she won’t have to make a rash choice in a panic that could negatively affect her for the rest of her life.

 The center will provide the support that you need, too, because you won’t be able to walk her through her crisis alone.
 Many pregnancy resource centers offer free ultrasound services, prenatal care, low- and no-cost baby supplies, adoption referrals and plenty of other services.
-Staff members are often women who have experienced unplanned pregnancies and abortions themselves, so they can provide comfort, an understanding ear and reassurance.
+Staff members are often women who have experienced unplanned pregnancies and abortions themselves, so they can provide your friend help, an understanding ear and reassurance regarding abortion decisions.

 Once you’ve encouraged your friend, told her the truth about abortion and taken her to a pregnancy resource center, remember that she’ll continue to need you as she walks through her pregnancy.
 It will be a process of listening and supporting as she shares many emotions over the months ahead.